 The self-service machines duplicate Kwikset, Schlage SC1, and a couple of other key types, “depending on areas and machines.”
 They do not duplicate car keys or high security keys.
 The machine analyzes the type of key you have to determine if it can be duplicated.
 If you want a receipt, you need to put in your email address and it will be sent electronically.
 The keys are “guaranteed,” but you have to call their customer service line, and wait for a refund to be processed.
 And although they state that their machines “are not to be used to duplicate restricted or protected keys, or keys to schools or public buildings” there isn’t any way to prevent that, if the key blanks match the key blanks in the machines.

-So, homeowners or landlords who are concerned about security and / or key control should still seek a legitimate locksmith, and request high security locks and keys, like Medeco and Schlage Everest or Primus.
+So, homeowners or landlords who are concerned about security and / or key control should still seek a legitimate locksmith, like Anderson Lock, and request high security locks and keys, like Medeco and Schlage Everest or Primus.
+They should NOT trust their security to self-service key machines.

 “These are like the Axxess machines,” says Brian Cassidy, Anderson Lock’s Inside Service Manager, referring to the self-service machines at Walmart stores.
 “We regularly get customers coming in here to have keys re-made because their Axxess keys don’t work.”
 He holds up the “Key Cross-Reference” chart that he and his crew refer to when trying to identify discount store keys.
 “The new machines might work well for a while, for a limited number of key blanks…”